 The financial intermediary selection and assessment policy is available on request from the management company.

 The financial intermediary selection and assessment policy is reviewed at least once every year.
 Any changes to the policy is formalised and justified.
 Historic policies are stored for at least five years.

 2. Report on intermediation fees

 In accordance with the MiFID 2 Directive that came into force in January 2018, investment research services must be priced separately from execution services, with the aim of providing better protection for investors and limiting the risks of conflicts of interest.
 METROPOLE Gestion is subject to this obligation with respect to its discretionary mandate activity.
 METROPOLE Gestion applies this separation of costs to all its asset management activities.
-Thus for 2018, 100% of all intermediation costs are allocated to execution services.
+Thus, 100% of all intermediation costs are allocated to execution services.
 Research services are funded directly by the company.

 METROPOLE Gestion did not enter into commission-sharing agreements with market intermediaries.